rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 | Canu+Pilon | 4,831,660 |               4 / 12 |                 23 / 28 |                  0 / 29 |        0 / 12 |              0.0058% |
 | Unicycler  | 5,334,509 |              12 / 12 |                 28 / 28 |                 18 / 29 |        7 / 12 |              0.0000% |

-As was the case for Illumina-only assemblies, since SPAdes doesn't provide its final assembly in graph form, it is difficult to tell whether or not a contig represents a complete replicon.
+As was the case for Illumina-only assemblies, SPAdes doesn't provide its final assembly in graph form and it is difficult to tell whether or not a contig represents a complete replicon.
 It was therefore excluded from the 'complete' counts.
 SPAdes' N50 values reflect that it often but not always assembled the chromosome into a single contig.

-Since the Canu+Pilon assemblies are polished versions of the Canu ONT-only assemblies, the 'complete' counts are unchanged.
+Since the Canu+Pilon assemblies are polished versions of the Canu ONT-only assemblies, the Canu+Pilon 'complete' counts are the same as for the Canu ONT-only assemblies.
 The mean N50 for Canu+Pilon is slightly higher than it was for Canu, revealing that Pilon is inserting bases more often than removing them.

 Unicycler does quite well here because hybrid assemblies are its primary focus.
 Of its five assemblies which did not complete 100%, four were due to incomplete small plasmids.
 Small plasmids were very underrepresented in the ONT reads, and Unicycler failed to separate small plasmids with shared sequence.
 The remaining incomplete assembly (sample INF164) was due to a discrepancy between the Illumina and ONT reads - an 18 kbp sequence was present in the Illumina sample but absent in the ONT sample, causing an incomplete component in the assembly graph.

 The estimated error rates are low for all hybrid assembly methods.
 The Canu+Pilon error rate decreased with the first couple rounds of Pilon polishing but plateaued after 3-4 rounds.
 The values shown here are after 5 rounds of Pilon polishing.
 Interestingly, the Canu+Pilon error rate never got as low as the SPAdes/Unicycler error rate, implying that Pilon did not correct all ONT consensus errors.